Mark McKergow, Ph.D., MBA

 Dr Mark McKergow is an international consultant, speaker and author.
 Many people around the world have been inspired by his work in Solutions Focus – presented with his inimitable blend of scientific rigour and performance pizzazz.
 He is a world pioneer in applying the pragmatic and minimal philosophy of Solutions Focus (SF) to the organisational world, and has created a global community of practitioners sharing and developing new applications; Mark has pioneered the exploration and use of the Host Leadership metaphor and model, with two books and many blogs.

 With his partner Jenny Clarke, Mark edits and publishes books about SF in organisations, and is engaged in building links between SF and other post-structural approaches and academia.
 His strengths in taking a wide perspective, learning rapidly, communicating, facilitating and combining a gentle touch with timely incisiveness lead to excellent results on time.
 Mark was director of the HESIAN research hub at the University of Hertfordshire 2014-2017, edited the peer-reviewed journal InterAction from 2009-2016, and is an associate of the Taos Institute, USA.
 Mark has been described as “liking ideas and approaches that make things simpler, quicker, cheaper and more respectful – particularly when they are based on something counter-intuitive and game-changing”.
+In 2020 Mark founded the Village In The City project to support people wishing (like himself) to create better micro-local communities as a post-pandemic initiative.
+The project has communities in North and South America and Europe as well as across the UK.

 Mark founded sfwork with Jenny Clarke in 2006.
 He has specialised in working with Solution Focus, accelerated learning, management development and change as an independent consultant since 1992, and has completed over 100 consulting projects to date.
 Recent highlights include: